by-tezov/tuucho/mkdocs/docs/index.md

    The rectified JSON is fragmented into smaller components by the **Breaker** process.
 These components are then stored in the local database.

 5. **Home Screen Initialization**
-   When displaying a screen (e.g., `screen_a`):
+   When displaying a screen (e.g., `FooScreen`):
-   - If components for `screen_a` exist in the database, they are retrieved.
+   - If components for `FooScreen` exist in the database, they are retrieved.
      - The **Assembler** reconstructs the full JSON page from these components, including only what is necessary.
      - The final JSON is passed to the **Renderer** which draws the UI.
+   - If components for `FooScreen` doesn't exist in the database, they are fetched, saved in database.
+Then the rendering process is done.

+6. **Dynamic content**
+   - If the `FooScreen` contains some context data (user context data that can't be cached), it is retrieved in the background and the FooScreen is updated on the fly.

 ---